 - Mushroom Soil has been previously used to commercially grow mushrooms, leaving it full of nutrients.
 This type of organic soil will slowly break down and can be considered a type of slow-release fertilizer

 - Compost is an organic material that may include pieces of wood/twigs, leaves, and even kitchen scraps.
 The difference between compost and regular soil is that compost lacks pieces of rocks and other minerals

 - Peat Moss is a mixture of sphagnum moss and other formerly living organisms found in peat bogs.
 The moss makes this type of organic soil fibrous and nutrient-dense.

 Each of these five types of organic soil or soil organic matter can be an important factor in how plants thrive and grow.
 Some have higher or lower pH levels making them more effective for certain plants or climates.

 Buying Organic Soil

 When you choose to buy organic soil, you’ll want to be sure that it is free of pesticides/synthetic materials and include the ideal types of soil organic matter for your crops.
 The seller of your soil should be able to prove that it meets organic standards by showing their certifications.

-If you’re interested in learning more about types of organic soil or making an organic soil purchase that will help your plants grow, fill out our online form or contact us directly!
+If you’re interested in learning more about types of organic soil or making a bulk organic soil purchase that will help your plants grow, fill out our online form or contact us directly!